+The Company did not have any assets or liabilities measured at fair value that were categorized as Level 3 during the period.
 All of the Company's available for sale securities, including any bonds issued by local municipalities, have CUSIP numbers or have similar characteristics of those in the municipal markets, making them marketable and comparable as Level 2.

 The Company also has assets that, under certain conditions, are subject to measurement at fair value on a non-recurring basis.
 At December 31, 2009 and 2008, such assets consist primarily of impaired loans.
+The Company has established the fair values of these assets using Level 3 inputs, specifically discounted cash flow projections.

-Impaired loans categorized as Level 3 assets consist of non-homogeneous loans that are considered impaired.
+Impaired loans accounted for under FAS 114 categorized as Level 3 assets consist of non-homogeneous loans that are considered impaired.
 The Company estimates the fair value of the loans based on the present value of expected future cash flows using management's best estimate of key assumptions.
 These assumptions include future payment ability, timing of payment streams, and estimated realizable values of available collateral (typically based on outside appraisals).